younsl/box/README.md

 ## Summary

 Clutter box with scripts and code snippets.
-It also includes assets from [tech blogs](https://github.com/younsl/younsl.github.io).
+It also includes some assets from [tech blog](https://github.com/younsl/younsl.github.io).

 ## Contents